Creating a Linux VM

 Under Boot disk image, select an image and a Linux-based OS version.

-To create a VM instance from an existing boot disk, go to the Custom tab and select the boot disk you need.
-To update its settings, click
+To create a VM from an existing boot disk, go to the Custom tab and select the boot disk you need.
+To update disk settings, click

 next to the disk name. -